-Arrived at Pier 21, Halifax, Nova Scotia, Friday evening of the 8th of February.
+We arrived at Pier 21, Halifax, Nova Scotia, Friday evening of the 8th of February.
 Very cold, the whole ship covered in ice from sea spray.
-Not allowed to land until Saturday morning 8:30 a.m.
+We were not allowed to land until Saturday at 8:30 a.m.
 Hungarians first, who were given V.I.P. treatment.
 Les, Frank and I had to walk 2 miles into the town to find somewhere where we could get some breakfast.

-Caught train to Montreal 2:30 p.m., short wait there, then train to Toronto, arrived 10:15 p.m. on the 10th of February.
-Met by an immigration official and taken to lodgings at 43 Dundoald (Dundonald?)
-Street, for $2 a night, no meals or heat provided.
-Went on Yonge Street next morning for breakfast.
+We caught the train to Montreal at 2:30 p.m., short wait there, then train to Toronto, arrived at 10:15 p.m. on the 10th of February.
+Met by an immigration official and taken to lodgings at 43 Dundonald Street for $2 a night, no meals or heat provided.
+We went on Yonge Street the next morning for breakfast.

-Appointment with Dr. Brennan for further medical and x-rays, although we had passed these at Canada House, London, before we left.
-Had to go back two days later for results of tests, turned down for jobs at North Shore Goldmine at Kirkland Lake, Ontario, no real reason given except that we had been working underground for 10 years before we left England.
-Advised to get a job in the open air, and come back in one year’s time, and try again.
+Appointment with Dr Brennan for further medical and x-rays, although we had passed these at Canada House, London, before we left.
+I had to go back two days later for the results of the test and was turned down for jobs at North Shore Goldmine at Kirkland Lake, Ontario, no real reason given except that we had been working underground for ten years before we left England.
+I was advised to get a job in the open air, and come back in one year’s time, and try again.

 Immigration found us jobs with the Hudson Engineering Company at Quirke Lake, Ontario.
-Caught the train from Union Station on the 7th February, to Spragge, North Ontario, nearest stop for Quirke Lake.
+I caught the train from Union Station on the 7th February to Spragge, North Ontario, the nearest stop for Quirke Lake.

 Arrived at Spragge 10:30 a.m. on the 18th of February, had to wait until evening for the truck to come in from Stanrock Uranium Mine to pick up mail and supplies for the mining camp.
-Had a rough ride to the camp, on top of supplies, no road through the bush, just a roughly bulldozed track.
+We had a rough ride to the camp, on top of supplies, no road through the bush, just a roughly bulldozed track.
 A dirt road was made after.
-Arrived well after dark at the Hudson Engineering Camp, was given a good hot meal, issued with a wash basin and allotted bunk beds in a cabin with about 20 French Canadians.
+Arrived well after dark at the Hudson Engineering Camp, was given a good hot meal, issued with a washbasin and allotted bunk beds in a cabin with about 20 French Canadians.

-We were paid $1.25 an hour, no money paid until we left the job.
-Necessities, like razor blades, toothpaste, soap etc. were obtained from the commissary by means of a numbered disc and charged to our work number.
-This was deducted from our wages each week, plus a charge for food and board, the rest of our wages were banked for us.
-The weather was very cold at this time of the year, temperatures dropping to minus 40 degrees at night.
+We were paid $1.25 an hour; no money paid until we left the job.
+Necessities, like razor blades, toothpaste, soap etc., were obtained from the commissary utilizing a numbered disc and charged to our work number.
+This was deducted from our wages each week, plus a charge for food and board; the rest of our wages were banked for us.
+The weather was freezing at this time of the year, temperatures dropping to minus 40 degrees at night.

-On March the 15th we received word our families were sailing from Liverpool on the 13th of March, as we could not get leave of absence we had to quit the job, and were paid off on the 16th of March.
-The family arrived at Halifax on 19th March 1957 on the RMS Carinthia.
+On the 15th of March, we received word our families were sailing from Liverpool on the 13th of March; as we could not get a leave of absence, we had to quit the job and were paid off on the 16th of March.
+The family arrived at Halifax on the 19th of March 1957 on the RMS Carinthia.

-I started work at Mount Pleasant Cemetery, 1 p.m.
-2nd April 1957 at $1.25 an hour, this was part of the Toronto Trust Cemeteries (later the Mount Pleasant Group) company and I became a foreman at Prospect Cemetery.
+I started work at Mount Pleasant Cemetery, 1 p.m. on 2nd April 1957 at $1.25 an hour.
+This was part of the Toronto Trust Cemeteries (later the Mount Pleasant Group) company, and I became a foreman at Prospect Cemetery.
 I retired from there in January 1982 and worked at Meadowvale Cemetery after retirement for several years.

 By 10 Feb 1993 Wilfred was gone.
-His time at Snowdown had caught up with him and he died from Silicosis (previously miner’s phthisis, grinder’s asthma, potter’s rot and other occupation-related names) a form of occupational lung disease caused by inhalation of crystalline silica dust, and is marked by inflammation and scarring in the form of nodular lesions in the upper lobes of the lungs.
+His time at Snowdown had caught up with him.
+He died from Silicosis (previously miner’s phthisis, grinder’s asthma, potter’s rot and other occupation-related names), a form of occupational lung disease caused by inhalation of crystalline silica dust and is marked by inflammation and scarring in the form of nodular lesions in the upper lobes of the lungs.

 Wilfred and Kathleen are are interred at Meadowvale Cemetery, in the Chapel to the right as you enter the main door.